iatoolkit/iatoolkit/docs/deployment_guide.md

   -H "Authorization: Bearer <your_api_key>" \
   -H "Content-Type: application/json" \
   -d '{
-        "question": "What were the total sales last month?"
+        "user_identity": "johndoe",         # the user sending the question "question": "What were the total sales last month?"
       }'
 ```